Tahir sets South Africa record for most World Cup wickets

 Lord’s isn’t known as a spinner’s ground but Tahir conjured enough turn and guile to dismiss Pakistan opening batsmen Fakhar Zaman and Imam-ul-Haq on Sunday.

 In doing so, he overtook by one wicket the record of 38 by fast bowler Allan Donald, who retired after the 2003 World Cup.
+The wickets were in vain, though, as South Africa chased a target of 309 and lost to Pakistan by 49 runs and confirmed it will miss the semifinals with two matches left.

-South Africa was chasing 309 to stay in remote contention for the semifinals, but could be heartened by another memorable performance by Tahir, the oldest man in the tournament at 40, a fact he’s proud of.
+But the South Africans could take some comfort from another memorable performance by Tahir, the oldest man in the tournament at 40, a fact he’s proud of.

 “I thought it was going to be tough but the pitch did stop a bit,” he said.
 “I am pleased I did the job for my team and my country.
 They had a good start so I wanted to get a wicket.
 I am pleased I got one in my first over.
 My consistency was there so that was a good thing for me.”